-In February 2022, Utkin had a 40-person R&D department in Kiev, Ukraine, serving clients in 50 countries (including New Zealand).
+In February 2022, Utkin had a 40-person R&D department in Kyiv, Ukraine, serving clients in 50 countries (including New Zealand).
 No one believed war was truly going to break out, he said, but one week before Russia invaded, FieldBee had a team meeting to decide an evacuation plan – just in case.

 The plan was simple: rent a big bus, fill it with petrol, and put it beside the office in case it was needed by employees without personal transportation.
-They also rented a hotel in west Ukraine, and sent a staff member there for a couple of weeks’ holiday.
+They also rented a hotel in west Ukraine and sent a staff member there for a couple of weeks’ holiday.
 Meeting points were set for those with cars.

 A week later, FieldBee evacuated 64 people in 40 hours – employees, their families and even their pets.
 Many children escaped without seeing a single bomb.
-The bus then started going back and forth evacuating people, adding another two busses, evacuating more than 1000 people in March and April.
+The bus then started going back and forth evacuating people, adding another two busses, and evacuating more than 1000 people in March and April.